How To Recover From Termite Damage

 In short, yes.

 It is rare that termites will cause enough damage that the house is completely beyond repair.
-It would take years and years for an infestation to cause a house to be uninhabitable.
+It would take years for an infestation to cause a house to be uninhabitable.

 However, even a short termite infestation that's caught quickly can leave considerable damage – walls and floors can be left warped, doors and cupboards can fall off the hinges, and furniture can be damaged.

-1) Make sure all termites have been treated first
+1. Make sure all the termites have been successfully treated

 Whether you hire an expert or assess it yourself, it is important to find all the places where the termites created damage.

 Compromised structural wood damage left unaddressed can threaten the stability of your home into the future.

 To be safe, it is preferable for you to hire an expert who can do a check of your home.

 3. Call an expert to fix the termite damage